material-components/material-components-web/packages/mdc-textfield/README.md

 ```

 By default an input's validity is checked via `checkValidity()` on blur, and the styles are updated
 accordingly.
-The validity can also be set via the MDCTextfield.valid variable.
-When using the `required`
+Set the MDCTextfield.valid variable to set the input's validity explicitly.
+MDC Textfield
-attribute, an asterisk will be automatically appended to the label text, as per the spec.
+automatically appends an asterisk to the label text if the required attribute is set.

 Help text can be used to provide additional validation messages.
 Use
 `mdc-textfield-helptext--validation-msg` to provide styles for using the help text as a validation